i-love-flamingo/flamingo-carotene/docs/1. Flamingo Carotene Basics/04-flamingo-carotene-modules.md

 * __Builder and Build-Helper__

-  Which can handle some jobs in you build process.
+  Which can handle some jobs in your build process.

   Examples:
   * flamingo-carotene-es-lint